MILLIONS RECOVERED IN 2025

 Some common causes include the following:

-- Workplace Violence: Physical assaults or other violent acts in the workplace could lead to both physical and psychological injuries.
+• Workplace Injury: Physical assaults or other violent acts in the workplace could lead to both physical and psychological injuries.
 Ensuring a safe working environment and addressing potential threats promptly is essential.

 What to Do After an Injury at Work